 - Perfect for Taco Tuesday and when looking for a recipe on how to cook rockfish - There is nothing better than Taco Tuesday or a healthy seafood dinner, in my option.
 Seafood is refreshing, light, energizing and healthy (when cooked healthy), especially when baked!
 Ceviche is a true obsession and these Cod Fish Taco's are out of this world delicious.
 Baked rockfish has a texture that is a combo of a steak and a fillet... not too tough and not too flaky.
 The key to good fish is getting them fresh or from a fresh market.
 We receive these fresh fish from local fishermen or sustainable sources online.

-Four amazing healthy benefits of fish is they are high in protein, low in fat, high in vitamin D and high in omega-3 fatty acids (important for the brain).
-Some pretty good properties right!
+- This rockfish recipe has protein, is low fat, and packed with brain boosting Omegas! - Four amazing healthy benefits of fish is that it is high in protein, low in fat, and rich in vitamin D and omega-3 fatty acids (important for the brain).

 - Cayenne Pepper